fbpx

 There’s no guarantee an idea will succeed.

-For example, starting a blog doesn’t guarantee we’ll find an audience for that blog.
-But, writing every day does guarantee our writing will improve.
+For example, starting a blog doesn’t guarantee you’ll find an audience for that blog.

 While the blog’s success isn’t guaranteed, there’s an associated skill development that is.
-It’s an idea that may not succeed, but can’t completely fail either.

 A (relatively) smart, (relatively) hard working person who’s willing to learn can turn most ideas into success.